-When your child is refusing to go to school, either now or in the past, you know how frustrating and challenging this can be.
+When your child is refusing to go to school, either now or in the past, you know how frustrating and challenging this is.
 And what can simply begin with your child not wanting to go to school or not feeling well once a week, can rapidly deteriorate into weeks, months, or even years of school refusal.
 Over the past few years, I (Lori) have worked with a number of families facing school refusal, and I can tell you that the situation is hard on everyone – the child, the parents, and the school staff.
 And once in a pattern of refusal, it can be very hard to work your way out.
 But I want to encourage you that it is possible!
 So, let’s first jump into finding out why it is happening.

 Why is My Child Refusing School?